 7. Andriy Shevchenko to West Ham

-However, what most football fans don’t know is that Shevchenko almost ended up in the east end of London as an 18 year old.
-Harry Redknapp, the Hammers boss at the time had invited the young Ukrainian across for a 4 day trial, in which he played the full 90 minutes of a match against Barnet’s reserve team.
+However, what most football fans don’t know is that Shevchenko almost ended up in the east end of London as an 18-year-old.
+Harry Redknapp, the Hammers boss at the time had invited the young Ukrainian across for a four-day trial, in which he played the full 90 minutes of a match against Barnet’s reserve team.
 According to Redknapp, whilst he looked decent enough, there wasn’t enough there to warrant signing him up so he decided to pass on a deal.
 The rest, as they often say is history.

 8. Zlatan Ibrahimovic to Arsenal

-Things seemed to be going well, and Zlatan seemed all set to agree terms with the Gunners, but then Arsene Wenger asked the teenager to do a trial to prove his worth.
-Zlatan baulked at the idea, and is quoted as saying: “No way!
+Things seemed to be going well, and Zlatan seemed all set to agree to terms with the Gunners, but then Arsene Wenger asked the teenager to do a trial to prove his worth.
+Zlatan balked at the idea, and is quoted as saying: “No way!
 Zlatan doesn’t do auditions!”

-The Arsenal team that he had met would of course go on to win 2 league titles, including famously going through an entire league season unbeaten in 2004 to become ’the Invincibles’.
-Zlatan meanwhile, would go on to have a illustrious career, winning trophies and setting goal scoring records in several countries.
+The Arsenal team that he had met would of course go on to win two league titles, including famously going through an entire league season unbeaten in 2004 to become ’the Invincibles’.
+Zlatan meanwhile, would go on to have an illustrious career, winning trophies and setting goal-scoring records in several countries.
 However, he wouldn’t return to England until 2016 when he signed for Manchester United.
-He has since left England again, and as of 2018 plays in Los Angeles for the Galaxy.
+He has since left England again, playing for other teams around the world.

 9. Gareth Bale to Birmingham City